igomezv/igomezv.github.io/aboutme.md

 title:
 ---

-Isidro is a physicist-mathematician with a master's degree and PhD in advanced technology.
+Isidro is a physicist-mathematician with a master's degree and PhD in advanced technology from the Instituto Politécnico Nacional.
 He writes short stories, essays, textbooks and Python code.
 His research interests are neural networks, Bayesian inference and cosmological models of dark energy.
-He is currently a postdoc in machine learning applied to observational cosmology at the ICF-UNAM.
+He is currently a postdoc in machine learning applied to observational cosmology at the ICF, Universidad Nacional Autónoma de México.

+You can visit my [Research projects](portfolio.md) or [download my CV in pdf](https://www.dropbox.com/s/04ohkaum3mt2di9/CV_eng.pdf?dl=0).
 For collaborations, projects or job opportunities, please [send me an e-mail](mailto:igomezvargas@outlook.com).
-You can visit my [Research projects](portfolio.md) or [download my CV in pdf](https://www.dropbox.com/s/04ohkaum3mt2di9/CV_eng.pdf?dl=0).

 --------------------